ugaliguy/Nand2Tetris/README.md

 **Project 2: Arithmetic Gates** We build the Arithmetic Logic Unit (ALU) from several simpler arithmetic gates constructed from the logic gates in **Project 1**.

 **Project 3: Memory Gates** We build a Random Access Memory (RAM) unit from primitive DFF gates.

+**Project 4: Machine Language Programming** We write two assembler programs - one for multiplaction of two nonnegative integers whose product <= 2^15 (32768), the other for low-level I/O.